cguan00/MKS21X-FinalProject/README.md

 **Sharon**
 - I created get methods for both the Game and Move class.
 However, I'm really confused about how pieceCaptured in Move is going to find the piece that's in the new location and store it, because Squares don't have access to what piece is currently there.
 Piece stores the Square that it's currently at, but how will Move know which piece is there given the Square?

+### January 7, 2019

+**Christy**
+- I continued to work on the classes that extend the abstract Piece class.
+I worked on the checkValidMoves for each class so that this version of chess follows the rules of the game.
+I'm still not sure how to do the promoting method in the Pawn class and keeping track of the piece it has been promoted to.
+Tomorrow, I will have to work on the more basic aspects of the Game and Move class to make sure that different classes have the proper access to the different fields.